TianYu-00/TianYu-00/README.md

 I am a [Computer Games Technology] graduate <br>
 My primary hobbies include gaming 🎮, programming ⌨️, and watching videos/films/reality shows 📺. <br><br>
 From the moment my high school class introduced me to programming at the age of 12, I knew it was a passion I would pursue in the future.
 Even before turning 12, my fascination with computing in general sparked a keen interest, finding everything about it absolutely enthralling.
 The process of designing something and then building it from ground up brings me great enjoyment.
 I've always been fascinated by problem-solving, and this interest has been incredibly beneficial in my creative pursuits.

+Quite interested in unreal engine, might look into that soon!
+Though C++ would be a complete new language for me but hopefully i will get an idea of how it works then go on from that.

 #